bremor/bureau_of_meteorology/icon_descriptor.md

         "dark_mode_colour": "#64bf30"
 ```

-Because the BOM is not uses multiple factors to determine the condition, it appears wrong in home assistant.
+Because the integration does not use multiple factors to determine the condition, it appears wrong in home assistant.
 For example, the `icon_descriptor` could show "sunny" at night time which is not correct.

 # Potential fixes
 ## Add a check to see if the weather is at night